christopher-pott/CATSReferenceCollectionsDb/README.md

 	$ sudo npm install -g grunt-cli

 ### Mongodb
-Mongo is used to store the users and persist the sessions.
+Mongo is used to store the data, users and to persist the sessions.
 This was tested with version 2.6.5.
 Visit the link below for installation instructions.

 [http://docs.mongodb.org/manual/administration/install-on-linux/](http://docs.mongodb.org/manual/administration/install-on-linux/)